Portuguese Angola: History

-Colony
+Colony, 1575–1951

-When Diogo Cão and other explorers reached the Kongo Kingdom at the end of the 15th century, Angola as such did not exist.
-Its present territory comprised a number of separate peoples, some organized as kingdoms or tribal federations of varying sizes.
-The Portuguese were interested in trade, principally in slaves.
-They therefore maintained a peaceful and mutually profitable relationship with the rulers and nobles of the Kongo Kingdom, whom they Christianised and taught Portuguese, allowing them a share of the benefits from the slave trade.
-They established small trading posts on the lower Congo, in the area of the present Democratic Republic.
+When in 1484, Diogo Cão and other explorers reached the Kongo Kingdom at the end of the 15th century, its present territory comprised a number of separate peoples, some organized as kingdoms or tribal federations of varying sizes.
+The Portuguese were interested in trade, principally in slave trade.
+They therefore maintained a peaceful and mutually profitable relationship with the rulers and nobles of the Kongo Kingdom.
+Kings such as João I and Afonso I studied Christianity and learned Portuguese, in turn Christianising their nation and sharing the benefits from the slave trade.
+The Portuguese established small trading posts on the lower Congo, in the area of the present Democratic Republic.
 A more important trading settlement on the Atlantic coast was erected at Soyo in the territory of the Kongo Kingdom.
 It is now Angola's northernmost town, apart from the Cabinda exclave.

-In 1575, the settlement of Luanda was established on the coast south of the Kongo Kingdom, and in the 17th century the settlement of Benguela, even farther to the south.
-From 1580 to the 1820s, well over a million people from present-day Angola were exported as slaves to the New World, mainly to Brazil, but also to North America.
+In 1575, the Portuguese established the settlement of Luanda on the coast south of the Kongo Kingdom.
+In the 17th century came the settlement of Benguela even farther to the south.
+Between 1580 and the 1820s, well over a million people from present-day Angola were exported as slaves to the New World, mainly to Brazil, but also to North America.
 According to Oliver and Atmore, "for 200 years, the colony of Angola developed essentially as a gigantic slave-trading enterprise".
-Portuguese people sailors, explorers, soldiers and merchants had a long-standing policy of conquest and establishment of military and trading outposts in Africa with the conquest of Muslim-ruled Ceuta in 1415 and the establishment of bases in present-day Morocco and the Gulf of Guinea.
+Angola was very closely linked both economically and socially to Brazil via the notorious "middle passage" of the trans-Atlantic slave trade.
+A mestiço (mixed race people) elite emerged in Luanda by the early 17th century whose principle source of wealth was facilitating the purchase of Africans from the interior of what is now modern Angola and the Democratic Republic of the Congo to export as slaves to Brazil.
+The majority of those enslaved were taken captive by their fellow Africans usually in wars and/or raids and sold to the merchants of Luanda.
+Portuguese sailors, explorers, soldiers and merchants had a long-standing policy of conquest and establishment of military and trading outposts in Africa with the conquest of Muslim-ruled Ceuta in 1415 and the establishment of bases in present-day Morocco and the Gulf of Guinea.
 The Portuguese had Catholic beliefs and their military expeditions included from the very beginning the conversion of foreign peoples.